Share this article

-To stay up-to-date on announcements made on the University Facebook and Instagram channels, we recommend that you to RSVP to the Facebook event for the ceremony and share the link with family and friends.
-Additionally, you are invited to participate in a Facebook Live Commencement Ceremony Walkthrough on Tuesday, October 10 at 3 p.m.
-PT so you know what to expect on the big day!
-Then, be sure to join us in a Facebook Live Pre-Commencement Ceremony Celebration on Thursday, October 19 at 3 p.m.
-PT for some fun games and chances to win some exclusive UAGC swag!
+To stay up-to-date on announcements made on the University Facebook and Instagram channels, we recommend that you RSVP to the Facebook event for the ceremony and share the link with family and friends.
+Additionally, you are invited to participate in a Facebook Live Pre-Commencement Ceremony Walkthrough on Tuesday, October 8, at 11 a.m.
+MST, so you know what to expect on the big day!
+Then, be sure to join us in a Facebook Live Virtual Commencement Pre-Party on Tuesday, October 22, at 11 a.m.
+MST for some fun games and chances to win some exclusive UAGC swag!

 The University leadership team is excited to provide graduates with a memorable experience and has been preparing for the fall ceremony for several months.
 Recognizing that graduates often plan months or even years in advance to participate in their commencement, the leadership team is dedicated to ensuring graduates experience the best celebration possible.